Syncfusion AI Assistant

 Let’s check the properties used here:

-• Field to map with a property name in datasource is been added.
+• Field to map with a property name in datasource has been added.

-• HeaderText to change the title of columns is been added.
+• HeaderText to change the title of columns has been added.

 <SfTreeGrid DataSource="@TreeData" IdMapping="TaskId" ParentIdMapping="ParentId" TreeColumnIndex="1">